 What are your dreams and ambitions for Sonny?

 From a business perspective I hope Sonny will become very busy, but I find it more important, that we continue to be a place for locals and to have a kitchen that keeps a high standard.
 I wish for Sonny to be the number one place you go to, when you crave a good coffee, a healthy lunch or a good start to your day.
 Or just when you feel like doing something, but don’t know what this is.

 How has Sonny been received by the public?

 Great, I am very happy about the response we get.
 We already have regular guests and we get a lot of positive feedback from new guests.
-I believe, that Instagram has been important for our start.
+I believe, that Instagram has been important to our start-up.
 We have taken Instagram quite seriously meaning that we have had professional photographs to take good pictures.
 My partner, Rasmus, puts a lot of effort in curating our feed and I make these “infamous” insta-stories, where I present today’s specials with the tone of voice as a sports commentator.

 How would you describe the process of planning and rebuilding the place?

 I knew from the beginning that I wanted the bar to be in the front of room, so you are able to welcome the guests at the door.
 For this reason we had to pull new electricity and install new water pipes, etc., but it has been worth it.
 Considering we build everything from scratch, I think we did it quite fast.
 My two friends and architects Oliver and Laurits (Borg Brückner) has helped us in transforming ideas and wishes into reality and to speed up the process.
 They also came up with clever solutions – for instance the shelving system, the functional customized bar lamp and options for materials.
-I knew from the beginning that I wanted the bar to be in the front of the room, which the starting point.

 What feeling/experience did you aim to give people who enter the café?